 But remember that these bars are not intended to serve as your sole source of fiber.
 Chances are, your diet already includes several other sources of fiber.

-If you are eating any fruits, vegetables, beans, or grains, then your diet already has large sources of fiber.
+If you are eating healthy foods any fruits, vegetables, beans, or grains, then your diet already has large sources of fiber.

 That would mean that two bars are most likely going to put you past your daily limit even if you are a man under the age of 50.